 688 Cultural Bases of Counseling (Fall, Spring) This course focuses on theories, techniques, and cultural issues related to counseling American ethnic and sexual minorities, including African Americans, Asian Americans, Latin Americans, Americans of mixed heritage, lesbians, gay men, and bisexuals.
 Other social differences are discussed as well, including religious difference, social class difference, and other cultural differences.
 Specifically, students in this course learn general principles of cultural sensitivity, learn to consider and begin to appreciate cultural perspectives that are different from their own, learn to assess the needs of those from different cultures, learn about ethical issues related to counseling those who are different from themselves, learn how cultural heritage and social experience contribute to development, and learn how the culture and experience of the counselor may impact on the counseling relationship.

 698 Master’s Thesis in Psychology (3-credit option)

 699 Master’s Thesis in Psychology (6 credits) This individually initiated and directed set of experiences involves the writing of an acceptable proposal, the carrying out of an empirical research project, and the writing of a manuscript of professional quality according to APA format.
 The thesis is normally done over the fall and spring semesters.
 It is designed especially for students who wish to pursue advanced study beyond the master’s level.
-Prerequisites: 21 credits of graduate study, including PY 521; permission of the adviser, thesis supervisor, Department Chair and Director of Counseling Psychology.
+Prerequisites: 21 credits of graduate study, including PY 521; permission of the adviser, thesis supervisor, Department Chair and Director of Counseling.